Marqitos/example-kotlin-simple-chat-bot/README.md

 > 1
 > 2
 > 1
-Your age is 22; that's a good time to start programming!
+Your age is 22: that's a good time to start programming!
 Now I will prove to you that I can count to any number you want.
-> 5
+> 3
 0!
 1!
 2!
 3!
-4!
-5!
+Let's test your programming knowledge.
+Why do we use methods?
+1. To repeat a statement multiple times.
+2. To decompose a program into several small subroutines.
+3. To determine the execution time of a program.
+4. To interrupt the execution of a program.
+> 4
+Please, try again.
+> 2
-Completed, have a nice day!
+Congratulations, have a nice day!
 ```

-**Note:** each number starts with a new line, and after a number, the bot should print the exclamation mark.
+The program must end with the `Congratulations, have a nice day!` message.

 Use the provided template to simplify your work.
-You can change the text if you want, but be especially careful when counting numbers.
+You can change the text if you want.
+Please note that we use functions to make it easy to understand the program and add new code to it or edit later.